silvest/HEPfit/Doxygen/Usage.md

 PrintParameterPlot         false
 ~~~~~~~~~~~~~~~~

-where you can place '#' at the beginnig of each line to comment it
+where a '#' can be placed at the beginnig of each line to comment it
 out.

-### Run:
+### Step 3: Run:

-After making the configuration files, run the command:
+After making the configuration files, run with the command:

 ~~~~~~~~~~~~~~~
   $ analysis <model conf> <Monte Carlo conf> <options>